design-first/system-runtime/README.md

 ## What is SyrupJS ?

-[SyrupJS](https://syrupjs.github.io) (System Runtime Platform) is a JavaScript library to run and manage JavaScript Application Systems.
+[SyrupJS](https://syrupjs.github.io) (System Runtime Platform) is a JavaScript library to run and manage **JavaScript Application Systems**, applications driven by the design.

 SyrupJS is part of the [System SDK project](https://github.com/system-sdk).
 System SDK is a SDK for building JavaScript Application Systems.